Car Hire Insurance Glossary

 Car hire excess – if you have an accident in your hire car or any damage occurs, you will be expected to pay a certain amount towards the total repair or replacement cost.
 This is called car insurance excess.
 How much you have to pay will depend on the hiring company.

 Car hire excess insurance – this is an optional insurance policy that protects you against having to pay the high excess charges if your hire vehicle is stolen or damaged.
+It is what we specialise in and comes with a variety of policies to suit your needs.
+If you are unsure of what excess insurance covers, we can help with our useful guide!

 Collision Damage Waiver – this is also referred to as ‘loss damage waiver’ and it protects you from any claim (minus the excess amount) should your hire car get damaged.
 It’s important to note that a Collision Damage Waiver is not insurance.